-In this article we explain the electrostatic air purifier.
+In this article we explain the electrostatic air purifier and filter.

 We review how it works, the advantages, and disadvantages.